 Enjoy a Picnic

-You can easily grab a baguette, some meats and cheeses, a bottle of wine and chocolates and head to a near park for a relaxing meal.
+The beautiful parks of Paris lend themselves perfectly to a picnic.
+You can easily grab a baguette, some meats and cheeses, a bottle of wine and chocolates, and head to a nearby park for a relaxing meal.

 For an even more unique experience, there are several services that make the date even easier to plan by setting up a romantic picnic for you.